WWE Libraries: Non-WWE purchases

-National Wrestling Alliance
+Relationship with the National Wrestling Alliance

 Throughout its history, WWE has had a long relationship with the National Wrestling Alliance (NWA).
-For many decades, until the mid-1980s, the NWA acted as a governing body of the many regional wrestling promotions, and membership allowed for decreased regional competition and the shared use of big-name stars for local events.
-WWE (as Capitol Wrestling) was a member of the NWA between 1953 and 1963, and again (as the WWWF) between 1971 and 1983.
+For many decades, from its founding in 1948 until the mid-1980s, the NWA acted as a governing body of America's many regional wrestling promotions, and membership in the NWA allowed for the shared use of big-name stars for local wrestling events.
+WWE (as the CWC) was a member of the NWA between 1950s and 1963, and again (as the WWWF/WWF) between 1971 and 1983.
 In 1998, WWE (as the WWF) hosted NWA matches on its programming.

-Jim Crockett Promotions was an NWA member for its entire existence and by the end of the promotion's run was, more or less, the NWA, thanks to its control of the largest regional NWA promotions.
-This was exemplified by the presence of all major NWA titles in World Championship Wrestling when Crockett Promotions morphed into WCW in the 1980s.
-WCW's relationship with the NWA was even more convoluted than WWE's until WCW left the NWA in 1993.
+Jim Crockett Promotions (JCP) was an NWA member for its entire post-1948 existence and by the end of the promotion's run was widely regarded as the NWA itself, due to its purchases and control of the largest regional NWA promotions.
+This was exemplified by the presence of all major NWA titles in World Championship Wrestling (WCW) when JCP morphed into WCW in 1988.
+WCW's relationship with the NWA continued until 1993, when the promotion pulled out of the NWA.

-As a result of WWE's former membership in the NWA, through its ownership of WCW and its predecessor libraries, and through its ownership of Extreme Championship Wrestling (which was an NWA member until it suddenly severed ties in 1994) and other smaller regional promotions, WWE owns a vast amount of NWA footage, making up the majority of significant NWA matches from the 1970s, 1980s, and early 1990s.
+As a result of WWE's former membership in the NWA, through its ownership of WCW and its predecessor, and through its ownership of Extreme Championship Wrestling (which was an NWA member until it suddenly severed ties in 1994) and other smaller regional promotions, WWE owns a vast amount of NWA footage, making up the majority of significant NWA matches from the 1970s, 1980s, and early 1990s.
+While WWE owns the majority of the video libraries of the NWA's previous notable members, WWE does not own the NWA itself, which is currently owned by Billy Corgan's Lightning One, Inc. company.
+As such, the WWE Legacy Department is not allowed to use the NWA name or logo to promote their video libraries.

-Condition
+Condition of the video libraries

 Although professional wrestling has been on television throughout the medium's existence, not all broadcasts were recorded, nor necessarily saved, and most promotions did not have a regular television presence until the 1970s.
 Most broadcasts were taped over, so very little footage exists from pre-1970s promotions.
-This includes the WWE precursor Capitol Wrestling Corporation.
 The historical availability of individual, non-televised matches is also incomplete, as likely only the most significant bouts were recorded for posterity, and can be lost to time.

 Several factors have adversely affected the quality of some surviving tapes.
 Upon taking control of the World Championship Wrestling library, it was noted that the tapes were unlabeled and not categorized.
 The condition of some WCW tapes is such that WWE could not air them on WWE Classics on Demand, or on the WWE Network.